mauritzn/Whispering-Origin-2D/README.md

 The skill’s level will tell you which tool you can use and which item “tier” you can “use”.

-When cutting trees, mining ores or fishing the “spot”/”item” has a specific amount of resources available.
+When cutting trees, mining ores the ”item” drops a random amount of items *(from a minimum drop and a maximum drop)*.
+The amount of XP you get is determined based on how many items dropped.

-When killing monsters, monsters will have a set of items which can have a random chance of dropping.

-When cooking, there will always be a chance of food getting burned *(perhaps)*.

-When smithing, there can be a chance of failing doing said craft.

 <br />